envisioning/vocab/src/content/articles/rfm-robotics-foundational-model.md

 ---
-generality:
-  - 0.83
-  - 0.825
-  - 0.82
-  - 0.815
-  - 0.81
-  - 0.805
-  - 0.8
 slug: rfm-robotics-foundational-model
-summary:
-  Base model designed to provide fundamental capabilities or understanding for the development of various robotic systems and applications.
+summary: Base model designed to provide fundamental capabilities or understanding for the development of various robotic systems and applications.
 title: RFM (Robotics Foundational Model)
 ---